autechjobs/website/src/pages/blog/virtual-networking-skills-for-developers.md

 title: Virtual networking tips for a world of social distancing
 date: '2021-03-19'
 excerpt: >
-  More often than not, you will rely on your networking skills to land a job as a software engineer.
+  More often than not, you will rely on your networking skills to land yourself that coveted tech job.
 These virtual networking tips show how to communicate with real people while social distancing.
 They help you take charge of your communication to further your career goals rather than just sending out resumes and hoping to hear back.